angelchan0515/LIN3046_A1_1F/README.md

-# We are group 1F
+# Lin3046_A1_1F

+## purpose

+This is collection of Whatsapp message from how to comfort people.

+## File format

+All the files will be stored in plain TXT file

+## Group members

-Our group members are Abby, Angel, Edison, Miffy.
+Abby, Angel, Edison, Miffy